-The National Performance Network was founded in 1985 to address a national dilemma: artistic isolation and economic restraints that constrict the flow of creative ideas within and among communities, independent artists, and locally-engaged arts organizations in the United States.
-Founder David R. White, then executive director of New York City’s Dance Theater Workshop (DTW), called together a group of 14 artist-centered, geographically-diverse presenting organizations to imagine together how these challenges might be met, and the group of organizations (known as Partners) became the National Performance Network, a robust network of 19 adventurous and dedicated founding Partners and a centralized source of national funding for the presenting of performing artists.
+The National Performance Network was founded in 1985 to address a national dilemma: artistic isolation and economic restraints that constricted the flow of creative ideas within and among communities, independent artists, and locally-engaged arts organizations in the United States.
+Founder David R. White, then executive director of New York City’s Dance Theater Workshop (DTW), called together a group of 14 artist-centered, geographically-diverse presenting organizations to imagine together how these challenges might be met, and the group of organizations (known as Partners) became the National Performance Network, a robust network of adventurous and dedicated founding Partners and a centralized source of national funding for the presentation of performing artists.

 In 1998, NPN separated from Dance Theater Workshop, and under the leadership of San San Wong became an independently incorporated not-for-profit organization.
-In 2000, MK Wegmann – a founding NPN board member and long-time Partner – was appointed president and CEO, and the national office moved to New Orleans.
+In 2000, MK Wegmann – a founding NPN board member and long-time Partner – was appointed president and CEO, and the office moved to New Orleans.